FREVA-CLINT/freva-deployment/docs/TuiHowto.md

     the system.
 Leave blank for default behaviour.
 28. Set the path to the `python3.4+` binary, this should be set if the python binary is not part of the `$PATH` variable.
+29. Set the user name that should execute the container commands, defaults to root.
+Leave blank if no special user is needed.
-29. Set the login user name for the remote machine.
+30. Set the login user name for the remote machine.

 ### Notes on the web ui setup
 Currently there are ties between the core running on the HPC machine and